ChemicalsCodes/Lexer-CSharp-4.0/README.md

 # Lexer-CSharp-4.0
 A lexical analyzer for C# 4.0

-A Lexical analyzer created with LexGen, so you don't have to create your own.
+A Lexical analyzer generated with LexGen, so you don't have to generate your own.

 Please, make sure to check the other amazing chemicals ;)